 Canada knows that it needs a younger working force to keep up with its aging population.
-Therefore, the country has opened up faster immigration visas options for students who want to study in Canada; especially if you are from India, China, or the Philippines.
+Therefore, the country has opened up faster immigration visa options for students who want to study in Canada; especially if they are from India, China, or the Philippines.
 This attracts several Indian students to study in Canada, especially at the post-graduate level.
 Apart from Masters, PG diploma courses in Canada are very popular for Indian students; especially at the Community Colleges & SPP colleges in Canada.
-Let’s find out more about the top PG Diploma Courses in Canada and top SPP Colleges in Canada for Indian students.
+Let’s find out more about the top PG Diploma in Canada and top SPP Colleges in Canada for Indian students.

 PG Diploma Courses in Canada and Top SPP Colleges for Indian Students